Enabling inter-agency collaboration on cumulative effects

 Project leader: Kate Davies, NIWA

-This research builds on the work of Navigating marine social-ecological systems.
+This research builds on the work of the Navigating marine social-ecological systems project.

 Latest news and updates

 The Challenge Leadership Team has developed core research project concepts for Theme 2: Creating value from a blue economy.